 Authenticating with calendar integrations

 We avoid collecting third-party passwords by utilizing OAuth authentication with Office365 and Google Calendar.
-Calendly users can disconnect their calendar connection at any time through the Calendar Connect page within their account.
+Calendly users can disconnect their calendar connection at any time through the Calendar Connections page within their account.

 When using the Calendly Outlook Plug-in, Calendly requires installation on customer devices to read calendar conflicts and schedule events.
 Most of our customers prefer to use OAuth calendar integrations.